 Common sync issues: Desktop apps

-The Toggl desktop app (Mac, Windows, Linux) most commonly has issues when used in an office environment where a connection might have some restrictions applied (you might be connected behind a proxy or a firewall) preventing the app from syncing your data or even preventing you from logging into the app.
+The Toggl desktop app (Mac, Windows, Linux) most commonly has issues when used in an office environment with a restricted internet connection, such as a proxy or a firewall.
+This will prevent the app from syncing your data or could even prevent you from logging into the app.

 You might also get a message telling you the app is offline at the bottom of the main app window: